Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Introduction

 \section{Introduction}

-In this paper, we define a {\em Calabi-Yau manifold} to be a Ricci-flat K\"ahler manifold.
+In this paper, we define a Calabi-Yau manifold to be a Ricci-flat K\"ahler manifold.
 Let $(M,\omega)$ be a complete noncompact Calabi-Yau manifold of complex dimension $n$.
-We say $(M,\omega)$ has {\em Euclidean volume growth} if there exists $v>0$ such that for $p \in M$ and $r>0$, we have
+We say $(M,\omega)$ has maximal volume growth if there exists $v>0$ such that for $p \in M$ and $r>0$, we have

-We are interested in complete noncompact Calabi-Yau manifolds with Euclidean volume growth.
 The study of complete noncompact Calabi-Yau manifolds dates back to the foundational papers of Tian-Yau \cite{TianYauI, TianYauII}, in which they construct complete Ricci-flat K\"ahler metrics on the complement of a neat, almost ample divisor in a projective variety.
-An important class of examples is {\em asymptotically conical (AC) Calabi-Yau manifolds}.
-An AC Calabi-Yau manifold is a complete noncompact Ricci-flat K\"ahler manifold such that outside a compact subset, the manifold is diffeomorphic to a Ricci-flat K\"ahler cone, and the metric on the manifold is (polynomially) asymptotic to the metric on the cone.
-See \cite{ConlonHeinI} for existence and uniqueness results for AC Calabi-Yau manifolds.
-On the other hand, Cheeger-Tian \cite{CheegerTian} show that if one tangent cone at infinity of $M$ satisfies an integrability condition, then $M$ is AC Calabi-Yau.
-AC Calabi-Yau manifolds include important examples like the smoothing and the small resolution of the ordinary double point \cite{Candelas}.
-We refer the reader to Conlon-Hein \cite{ConlonHeinI, ConlonHeinII, ConlonHeinIII} for important results on AC Calabi-Yau manifolds.
+An important class of examples is asymptotically conical (AC) Calabi-Yau manifolds.
+An AC Calabi-Yau manifold is a complete noncompact Ricci-flat K\"ahler manifold such that outside a compact subset, the manifold is diffeomorphic to a Ricci-flat K\"ahler cone, and the metric on the manifold is (polynomially) asymptotic to the cone metric.
+Explicit important examples of AC Calabi-Yau manifolds include smoothing and small resolutions of the ordinary double point; see e.g. \cite{Candelas}\cite{Stenzel}.
+For a Calabi-Yau manifold $M$ with maximal volume growth, Cheeger-Tian \cite{CheegerTian} show that if one tangent cone at infinity $M$ satisfies an integrability condition, which implies smoothness, then $M$ is AC Calabi-Yau.
+We refer the reader to Conlon-Hein \cite{ConlonHeinI, ConlonHeinII, ConlonHeinIII} for important results of AC Calabi-Yau manifolds.

 The AC condition is restrictive, as it implies the tangent cone at infinity is both smooth and unique.
-There are complete noncompact Calabi-Yau manifolds with Euclidean volume growth which are not AC Calabi-Yau \cite{Joyce}.
-Recently, Li \cite{Li}, Conlon-Rochon \cite{ConlonRochon} and Sz\'ekelyhidi \cite{Szekelyhidi} independently construct Calabi-Yau metrics with Euclidean volume growth on $\C^3$; the last two groups have various generalizations of the construction to higher dimensions.
+There are complete noncompact Calabi-Yau manifolds with maximal volume growth which are not AC Calabi-Yau.
+For example, Joyce's QALE manifolds \cite{Joyce} have $\C^n/\Gamma$ as tangent cone at infinity, where $\Gamma \subset \mathrm{SU}(n)$ is a discrete subgroup which does not act freely on $\C^n$.
+Recently, Li \cite{Li}, Conlon-Rochon \cite{ConlonRochon} and Sz\'ekelyhidi \cite{Szekelyhidi} independently construct non-flat Calabi-Yau metrics with maximal volume growth on $\C^3$; the last two groups have various generalizations of the construction to higher dimensions.
 These metrics are not AC, since the tangent cone at infinity of these metrics is $\C \times A_1$, where $A_1$ denotes the singularity